Skip to main content

 Timing & Pricing

-The Base Reward is the reward that all testers will get for following any tasks you provide and attempting to find bugs.
-For the base reward, our system automatically recommends average incentive amounts based on your test type, time expectations, and your target audience.
+When using this feature, our system recommends average incentive amounts based on your test type, time expectations, and your target audience.
 You can learn more about choosing how much to incentivize in this article.

 Recruiting & Screening